feeleen/Ultima2cForUmbraco/README.md

   - fresh Umbraco 7.3.4 installation (with no starter kits installed!)
 2. Setup
   1. install package Ultima2cForUmbraco into umbraco, complete full steps of installation
-  2. check app.config for proper Ultima2c WebServce URL and port
+  2. check web.config for proper Ultima2c WebServce URL and port
 3. You're done!
 Open your site and use it